soraxas/yadm/yadm.md

               The config command is not passed directly through.
 Instead  use the gitconfig command (see below).

        alt    Create symbolic links and  process  templates  for  any  managed files  matching the naming rules described in the ALTERNATES and TEMPLATES sections.
 It is usually unnecessary to run  this  com‐ mand,  as  yadm  automatically  processes alternates by default.
               This automatic behavior can be disabled by setting the  configu‐ ration  yadm.auto-alt  to  "false".
+The resulting file's write permission can be controlled  with  the  yadm.template-read-only configuration.

        bootstrap
               Execute $HOME/.config/yadm/bootstrap if it exists.